 Failing that, there are other possible funding sources.
 If you find a useful one, please tell your fellow students about it in the research students' wiki page on funding.

 Finally, some funding from the School is available from the School's Research Committee; your supervisor or the Research Secretary can tell you more about how to apply.
 Online application forms are available at the Research Committee website.
-The Research Committee are normally sympathetic, especially if you have already explored some other possible sources, but generally they would cap the funding for you at £1,500 for the duration of your studies.
-You should have realistic expectations consistent with this amount and should take care when submitting a paper as some conferences are very expensive.
-You and your supervisor should decide how best to spend the money that might be available.
+The Research Committee are normally sympathetic, especially if you have already explored some other possible sources.
+As a guide, the funding for you would normally be capped at around at £2,000 for the duration of your studies, though more can be available if you can provide good arguments.
+You should have realistic expectations consistent with this amount and should take care when submitting a paper as some conferences are very expensive - and there may be cheaper accommodation than their default.
+You and your supervisor should decide how best to spend the money that is available.

 A couple of other points regarding money from the Research Committee: